slaclab/sdf-docs/README.md

-!> **AS OF SATURDAY FEBRUARY 10TH 3:00PM PST:** The S3DF team has the /sdf/data file system back in production.
-Please let us know via the comp-sdf slack channel or email to s3df-help@slac.stanford.edu if you see any issues with file access.
-Thank you so much for your patience.

 Welcome to the SLAC Shared Scientific Data Facility (S3DF).
 The S3DF is a compute, storage and network architecture designed to support massive scale analytics required by all SLAC experimental facilities